Home » A la Carte » Sauces ~ Dips ~ Spices ~ Salad Dressings » Low Sodium Caesar Dressing for Salad

 Most of the common foodstuffs that we use such as condiments, bread, and cheeses sometimes seem abnormally high in sodium.
 This is why I endeavor to create low sodium recipe versions of some of the “basics” that we consumed before we really (had to) cut back on sodium.
 I’ve been able to reduce this recipe down to a low sodium version of only 44mg per two (2) tablespoons.

-And when combined with lettuce, my Low Sodium Croutons, and some sliced chicken I can make a whole meal that is perfectly within or way lower than my limits.
-This is what I did here, so don’t make fun of my regular “garden salad blend” lettuce.
-LOL!
+And when combined with lettuce, my Low Sodium Croutons, and some sliced chicken I can make a whole meal that is perfectly within or way lower than my goals.

 Low Sodium Caesar Dressing PIN ME